Bolognium is an element that you will find upon no Periodic Table in any classroom in the world. It is, however, far from rare.

 • • • •

 On the other hand, AIs like the Riddle Diary (and the Marauders’ map, or the Sorting Hat for that matter) all show definite promise in the balognium sweepstakes.
 But I thought we may have seen the last new introduction of anything like that kind of thing by mid-series (and the Riddle Diary was fairly conclusively explained in HBP).
-I was beginning to have reservations about the Pensieve, but they were not put to the test.
+I was beginning to have reservations about the Pensieve, but those were not put to the test.
 And the other shoe has never fallen regarding the Hat.

 PS/SS seems on a surface rereading to be a “balognium free zone” so far as I can tell.
 Apart from the mind control of Professor Quirrell.
 But that certainly qualifies, even if in that instance it is handled in a way that makes internal sense.